 While the chaos of the mini-budget seems to have stabilised, some things have remained the same such as the cost-of-living, double-digit inflation and Bank of England interest rate increases.
 The demand for our support to our customers to find the right mortgage and protection solutions to help their circumstances has also remained the same.
 And in good times and in the more challenging times, we continually assess the market looking for the best products available.

-For example, our network has reported that over 13,000 plans are being used to release more than £1.5 billion of new lending in the third quarter of 2022.
+For example, as an independent mortgage broker we can report that our network has indicated that over 13,000 plans are being used to release more than £1.5 billion of new lending in the third quarter of 2022.
 These equity release products have allowed older homeowners to support their families (20% of people), repay unsecured debt (31%), manage existing mortgages (24%) and rebroke current products (17%) as they focus on shoring up their finances.

 Having focused on using equity release to meet needs during the pandemic, the third quarter of the year saw a slight increase in people using proceeds for more discretionary purposes.
 For example, a reported 3% YOY increase to 40% for people using equity release for home/garden improvements and a 7% increase to 16% for those using the funds to pay for holidays.